Teenager pulling away from family

 * You know, to your little sister you are completely her sister, not her stepsister.
 Do you feel that way, or is it different for you?
 Do you feel close to her?
 When you both grow up, do you think you will stay connected?

 Your daughter may have a lot of feelings about her biological father, and about her sister's arrival -- even though it was seven years ago!
 Try to just listen, and empathize, without getting defensive.
-She may need to go slowly in this exploration, but if you can defuse the conversation and just accept whatever feelings she has, and love her through them, she will probably keep talking.
+She may need to go slowly in this exploration, but if you can defuse the conversation and just accept whatever feelings she has, and keep a gentle, accepting tone, she will probably keep talking.
 Obviously, this is not one big conversation, but many small ones, over time.
 It will probably keep unfolding over months.
 But if your daughter gets the chance to process her feelings about all this, she will probably be able to relax more into your family.

 Then ask your daughter what kinds of activities you could all do together that would make it feel like a family to her.
-The big age difference between your girls makes it harder, but the four of you can certainly play some games together (choose games of chance, rather than of skill), have good conversations at dinner, go to a museum or for a walk on the beach, etc.
+The big age difference between your girls makes it harder, but the four of you can certainly play some games together (choose games of chance, rather than of skill), have good conversations at dinner, go to a museum or for a walk, etc.

 The other, obvious, opportunity to build the family connection is holidays.
 If you can develop rituals that connect your family during the various holidays, your daughter will start to feel more like part of the family.